rwbl/blescanner/README.md

 ## Examples running BLEScanner from Python script
 See folder **examples** for some scripts ruuning the BLEScanner to get device data.

-The sensor examples, like the Govee GVH5075, Xiaomi Mi TempHum, Ruuvi RuuviTag, include decoding sensor data into properties temperature, humidity and more.
+The sensor examples, like the Govee GVH5075, Xiaomi Mi TempHum, Ruuvi RuuviTag, include decoding sensor data into properties temperature, humidity, battery level and more.

 ## Licence
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.